AdobeDocs/workfront-learn.en/help/manage-work/projects/understand-project-communication.md

 ---
 # Understand project communication

-In this video you will learn how to communicate with all project stakeholders using:
+In this video, you will learn how to communicate with all project stakeholders using:

 * Good project planning
 * Updates